ZhangYedi-cmd/ZhangYedi-cmd/README.md

 I'm Yedi, a passionate front-end developer with a non-professional background but an insatiable curiosity for computer technology.
 Welcome to my GitHub – this space showcases my learning journey, project experiments, and technical insights.
 Feel free to reach out for discussions and collaborations! 🤝

-## About Me 🧑💻
-I thrive on exploring diverse front-end technologies and solving complex problems with elegant solutions 🚀.
-Beyond coding, I'm a multi-faceted enthusiast:
-- 🎮 Gaming: PS5, Nintendo Switch, LOL, and an ever-growing collection of consoles
-- 📖 Reading: A voracious reader with eclectic interests
-- 🚴 Cycling: An avid cyclist (despite being on a budget!)
-- ... and always open to new hobbies! 🌟

 ## Professional Experience 💼
 ### Meituan | Front-end Developer
 *June 2024 - Present*